 Java Moss is not basically a floating plant, but they are very versatile indeed.
 They don’t have real roots to anchor.
 Instead, they have rhizoids, the grabbing organs.

 But their organ is not too strong to do their job perfectly.
 So, if you don’t help Java Mosses be fixed with anything, they’ll remain free-floating.
 Thus it becomes a floating plant!

 Java Moss is one of the easiest plants to keep in home aquariums.
 So, the beginners can give it a shot without any hesitation.
 Some people use cork Bark or Styrofoam to help Java Moss floating better.
 But I think it’s just optional.

-Java Moss is a low demanding plant and doesn’t anything a lot.
-You can grow Java Moss in low light aquariums without paying much attention to them.
+Java Moss is a low-demanding plant and doesn’t require a lot.
+You can grow Java Moss in low-light aquariums without paying much attention to them.